Understanding Bronchitis -- Diagnosis and Treatment

 If you smoke, your doctor will urge you to quit.
 Studies show that people who kick the habit even in the advanced stages of chronic bronchitis and COPD not only can reduce the severity of their symptoms but also increase their life expectancy.

 Pulmonary rehabilitation is sometimes prescribed for chronic bronchitis.
-In rehabilitation, you are taught how to improve your symptoms and exercises and ways to breathe that can help ease your symptoms.
+In rehabilitation, you are taught exercises and ways to breathe that can help ease your symptoms.

 Home Remedies for Bronchitis